 Passing the paper-pencil College Entry-Level Placement Test (CPT) or the Accuplacer (the computer version of the CPT) is one method to demonstrate that you have achieved the College Level Academic Skills Requirement (CLASR) for an Associate in Arts or a Baccalaureate degree in Florida's public colleges and universities.
 Click here for additional information about this battery of tests and registration.

 The College-Level Examination Program® (CLEP) gives you the opportunity to receive college credit for what you already know by earning qualifying scores on any of 33 examinations.
 Earn credit for knowledge you've acquired through independent study, prior course work, on-the-job training, professional development, cultural pursuits, or internships.
 Click here for information about the CLEP at UF and for CLEP Registration.

 The Teaching Center proctors paper-pencil and computerized tests by appointment for individuals who are enrolled in distance education courses.
 The cost varies with the length of appointment.
 Please call the Testing Coordinator at (352) 392-2010 to schedule your test.
 Click here for additional information about Distance Education Testing.
 After scheduling your test, click here to pay the proctoring fee.
 Be sure to schedule your test before paying because there are no refunds.

-To take this medical licensing exam at UF, you must schedule your exam through the
+To take this medical licensing exam at UF, you must schedule your exam through Prometric.

-Click here for additional information about the USMLE.
+Click here for additional information about taking the USMLE at UF.